MFM’s Story

 The Ixmucané Birth and Women’s Health Center (Centro de Partos y Salud de la Mujer Ixmucané) opened in a large old hacienda in the center of Antigua.

-A year after Ixmucané opened, we began making connections with the local traditional midwives and were eager to learn more about indigenous birthing practices and midwifery in Guatemala.
-We soon discovered that the local midwives were required to attend monthly meetings facilitated by a government-trained nurse.
+A year after Ixmucané opened, they began making connections with the local traditional midwives and were eager to learn more about indigenous birthing practices and midwifery in Guatemala.
+They soon discovered that the local midwives were required to attend monthly meetings facilitated by a government-trained nurse.
 What happened at one of those meetings forever changed the direction of this work.

 About 40 traditional midwives came to the meeting from the small towns and remote areas in the Department of Sacatepéquez, dressed in traditional woven traje (skirts and woven blouses with sashes).
 Most wore shoes, some were barefoot, some had children in tow.